zuplo/docs/docs/articles/dev-portal-supabase-auth.md

    You should now see a GitHub button on your login page

 4. Deploy your code and navigate to your Dev Portal.
-Then click the “Sign In” button
+Then click the **Sign In** button
 5. You should be redirected to your Supabase Auth App.
-Click the “GitHub” button
+Click the **GitHub** button
 6. You will be redirected to the GitHub OAuth flow.
 Sign into GitHub if you aren’t already, and navigate through the flow
 7. You will be redirected back to the Dev portal and be signed into your GitHub